EStreetRockets/RocketMotorMenagerie/README.md

 Features
 ----
-Currently the mod only includes 1 part, the RM-122T "Rainier" Cyrogenic Engine, a stockalike version of the Space Transportation Main Engine.
+Currently the mod only includes 1 part, the RM-122T "Rainier" Cryogenic Engine, a stockalike version of the Space Transportation Main Engine.
 In the future it will feature many more engines using different fuels.
-These fuels provide advanatages and disadvantages compared to stock Liquid Fuel and Oxidizer, having different efficiencies, thrust ranges and storage volumes.
+These fuels provide advantages and disadvantages compared to stock Liquid Fuel and Oxidizer, having different efficiencies, thrust ranges and storage volumes.
 You can check out my [roadmap](https://trello.com/b/22sCynUl/engine-pack-roadmap) of engines that **potentially** could be added.

 Dependencies
 ----